Daniel-Mietchen/datascience/sustainability.md

 # About

-This file hosts information regarding the sustainability of data-related infrastructures.
+This file hosts information regarding sustainability, especially the sustainability of data-related infrastructures.
 This includes costs as well as business models and associated policy work, e.g. on redundancy and what to delete.

 # General sustainability
 * [Show me the data: How can open data contribute to SDGs?](https://web.archive.org/web/20150919210100/http://europeandcis.undp.org/blog/2015/06/10/show-me-the-data-how-can-open-data-contribute-to-sdgs/)